fabriziosalmi/webtek/freeundergroundteknoradio/lineup.md

 ### Additional information

 - Some stream sessions, if possible, will be shared via real sound systems..
-Ooooops....
+Old school will never die!!
-- You can join the project not only by playing or listening but also by sharing stream links to your friends, it's up to YOU and we pleased to reach more ppl ^_^
+- You can join the project not only by playing or listening music but also by sharing stream links to your friends, it's up to You ^_^

 ## LINE UP

 - WARNING!!!
 For any line up cancel/change/etc pls write me I'll update this page ASAP :)

 ### Friday 19